patil-suraj/diffusers-dynamo-tests/README.md

 We measure total time here since in diffusion inference we usually to multiple forward passes of the same model.

+*For the optimized model the total time is measured after a warmup step.*

 Batch size 4, steps 4:

 | Script | Toal time |